You can quickly navigate through code in the editor using different actions and popups.

 You can search for the recent and recently edited files with the Recent Files popup.

-To search for items in the popup, start typing the search query.
-DataGrip displays the results based on your search.
+To search for items in the popup, use the Speed Search functionality.
+Just start typing a search query, and the Search for field appears.
+DataGrip displays the results based on your search query, the list shrinks as you type.

 Switch between files using the switcher